JamesSkemp/words/content/post/romney-a-vote-for-a-democrat-president-is-aids-a-surrender-to-terror.md

 +++
-title = "Romney: A vote for a democrat president aids a surrender to terror" summary = "Mitt Romney, withdrawing from the presidential race, uses the terrorism card. [slnet0514:bbb4c3ed-d576-4909-8314-8e2c8fcc5e0b]" draft = false comments = true date = "2008-02-07T13:51:00-06:00"
+title = "Romney: A vote for a democrat president aids a surrender to terror" description = "Mitt Romney, withdrawing from the presidential race, uses the terrorism card. [slnet0514:bbb4c3ed-d576-4909-8314-8e2c8fcc5e0b]" draft = false comments = true date = "2008-02-07T13:51:00-06:00"